 The book includes all the images and text featured here plus a foreword by the evolutionary biologist Joan Roughgarden.The print version is available for $32.
 This price includes shipping within the United States, but, if you would like the book to be sent elsewhere, please email me for details.

-You can read the digital version of the book for FREE either here on this site or in the form of this photo album on Facebook.
+You can read the digital version of the book for FREE here on this site.
 And there’s also a downloadable PDF version of the book available for $6.

 “The issues at play here are hefty and potentially uncomfortable, but the book itself is light, playful, and pleasantly un-preachy.”